Advanced Metrology MSc 2017-18This course also available for 2016-17 entryThis course also available for 2018-19 entry

 Entry requirements for this course are normally one of the following:

-• An Honours degree (2:2 or above) in Engineering, Physical Science or a related numerate or analytical discipline or an equivalent professional qualification.
+• Honours degree or equivalent experience in Engineering, Physical Science or a related numerate or analytical discipline.

 For applicants whose first language or language of instruction is not English you will need to meet the minimum requirements of an English Language qualification.
 The minimum of IELTS 6.0 overall with no element lower than 5.5, or equivalent will be considered acceptable.